Miniature & Medium Multi-Generational Australian Labradoodle Breeder

 How many litters do you usually breed before retiring the dog?

 For female guardians we contract for four litters.
 We may only breed three or two, or one, but we have the option of four.
 We are concerned for the well-being of our program dogs.
-If we find that the girl has problems with deliveries or it would be unhealthy for them to breed again, we will stop the breeding program with her, spay her, and she will be yours forever.
-For male guardians our contract will keep him in tact for up to 7 years at the discretion of the breeder and the needs of the program.
+If we find that the girl has problems with deliveries or decide not to breed again, we will stop the breeding program with her, spay her, and we will transfer ownership to you in writing.
+For male guardians our contract will keep him intact for up to 7 years at the discretion of the breeder and the needs of the program.

 Who pays for the spay surgery& neuter surgery?